What Is It like To Live And Work In Tallinn As A Software Engineer?

 What made you decide to relocate to Estonia?
 How long have you been here?

-I’ve been living in Estonia for three years.
+I’ve been living in Estonia for seven years.
 At first, I came to Tallinn as an Erasmus student, then I came back to study for a Master's degree.
 I fell in love with Tallinn very quickly and decided to stay here.

 This small city has so much to offer in terms of career opportunities, especially if you’re an IT specialist.